-http://curemito.org/estorke/3096 Over a year ago, a friend sent me a copy of a fascinating biography on Saint Ignatius of Loyola.
-It was entitled, Studies in the Spirituality of Jesuits.
-(Unfortunately, this book is out of print.)
-What struck me was that it took a different angle than most books about a saint.
+Over a year ago, a friend sent me a copy of a fascinating biography on Saint Ignatius of Loyola.
+It was entitled, Studies in the Spirituality of Jesuits. (you can read a PDF version of this book here) What struck me was that it took a different angle than most books about a saint.
 There was a chapter in the book named, Saint Ignatius as Fund-Raiser.
 The author of this chapter, Fr Thomas Clancy, researched the activities that Saint Ignatius took in the last 10 years of his life to build a sustainable foundation for the Society of Jesus.

 Setting yourself up for success